Rand Paul: 117th Congress (2021–2023)

-Paul gives a speech during the 2021 United States Electoral College vote count.
+Paul has referred to Dr. Anthony Fauci as a "government official" representing science during committee hearings on the COVID-19 pandemic.

 Initially, Paul insisted that the 2020 elections were fraudulent, and in December 2020, claimed that the election "in many ways was stolen."
 Later, he accepted the state-certified electors that named Biden.

 In a press release and during the Electoral College session to count the vote, which followed the January 6 United States Capitol attack, Paul argued that the electoral college is an indispensable friend of democracy in checking the danger of centralized power in deciding elections.
 He additionally condemned the attack while it occurred, calling it "violence and mob rule" and "un-American".
 He blamed the rioters as setting back election reform discussions and asked them to "just stop it."
 Later that month, Paul continued to make false claims of fraud in the 2020 election and refused to say that the election was not stolen.
 In the subsequent second impeachment trial of Trump, which sought to convict him on charges of incitement of insurrection, Paul questioned the constitutionality of it due to Trump having left office by the time it reached the Senate, as well as defending him against the charges, "I want Democrats to raise their hands if they have ever given a speech that says 'take back,' 'fight for your country,' who hasn't used the words fight figuratively?"
 Once Trump was impeached in January 2021, Paul introduced a motion to the Senate declaring the impeachment to be unconstitutional.
 Five Republicans joined all 50 Democrats to defeat the motion 55 to 45.
 With 45 Republican senators supporting him, Paul stated the impeachment was 'dead on arrival'.
 Paul formally voted against the charges on February 13, 2021.

 In January 2022, a video resurfaced of Paul advising medical students at the University of Louisville in 2013, during which he said "misinformation works, so try to trick your opponents".

 In May 2022, Paul blocked a bipartisan bill that would provide $40 billion in aid for Ukraine during the Russian invasion, citing the need to create a special inspector general to oversee how the aid is spent.